ansible/ansible/docs/docsite/rst/scenario_guides/guide_oracle.rst

         pip install oci

-2. You can use either of the following two methods to install OCI Ansible Modules:
+2. Install the Ansible OCI Modules in one of two ways:

 a.
 From Galaxy: